karlicoss/grasp/README.md

 # Permissions used
 * `http://localhost/capture` for talking with the backend

+   If you want to use an external URL as an endpoint, you will be prompted for a permission dynamically.

 * `storage` for settings
-* `notifications` for showing error notification
+* `notifications` for showing notification
-* `activeTab` for requesting url, title and selected text
+* `activeTab` for requesting page info

 # Building & developing
 The most up-to-date instructions should be in [CI config](./.circleci/config.yml).